Lonestar137/Cisco-SSH-Automation/ReadMe.md

 ### Push to multiple devices at once

-1. To run the program on multiple device sets asynchronously, you can enable the `SITE2_ENABLED` to `True` and then define the device IP's in the same format as `SITE1` to run commands on two sets of devices at once.
+1. To run the program on multiple device sets asynchronously, you can set the `TYPE` variable equal to singlemode or multimode.
+Multimode will log into devices 5x faster than singlemode which logs into devices one at a time.
-More worker threads are supported, you can add them in `main.py` using the Thread module.